0xDBFB7/ionprinter/documents/log/field_solver.md

-The right-hand-side $\frac{q}{\epsilon_0}$ refers to any charges hanging in the air.
+The right-hand-side $\frac{q}{\epsilon_0}$ refers to any charges hanging in the vacuum.
 This is quite convenient, since we can therefore use this single equation to solve not only the force from the electrode field, but also between free-floating charged particles (the space charge).

 It also allows us to find the effects of the particles on the electrodes.